 Note: The last three constraints represent the limitations for which an opportunity cost needs to be calculated.
 A resource may have one, two, or all three limitation types.
 A resource may have more than one limitation type with different applicability horizons (annual and monthly start limitations).
+If a resource incurs a start or run-hour that is not reflected in ISO data (i.e. failed start or testing), and counts towards the resource limitation, the scheduling coordinator will communicate the additional start or run-hour to the ISO.
+The ISO will then adjust the actual start or run-hour value used in the model.

 The solution to the objective function is the estimated profits of the resource over the modeled horizon.
-This estimated profits will then be used to determine the opportunity cost for each limitation type, starts (implied, including MSG transitions), run-hours, and energy output by reducing the limitation by $Y{k(w),v}$ and re-running the model.
-The non-negative difference in the two objective functions, divided by $Y{k(w),v}$, is the opportunity cost for that limitation type for that resource.
+This estimated profits will then be used to determine the opportunity cost for each limitation type, starts, including MSG transitions, run-hours, and energy output by reducing the limitation by oneY{k(W),v} and rerunning the model.
+The non-negative difference in the two objective functions, divided by Y{k(W),v} is the opportunity cost for that limitation type for that resource.